vsoni1/Social-Determinants-of-Health/README.md

 <img src="income.png" alt="income" width="400"/> <img src="lifelost.png" alt="lifelost" width="400"/>

-*Longevity is anti-correlated with household income*
+*Premature death is anti-correlated with household income*

 I'm going to use this repository to collect some of my exploration of this and other data related to the social determinants of health.